-As in almost a dozen other countries, these vouchers would spur innovation and stimulate knowledge transfer by allowing small and mid-sized enterprises to "buy" expertise from universities, national labs, and research institutions to conduct studies, analyze the innovation potential of new technologies, etc. Congress should facilitate this by authorizing \$20 million for National Institute of Standards and Technology (NIST) to fund a pilot program that select states would operate with matching funds.
+As in almost a dozen other countries, these vouchers would spur innovation and stimulate knowledge transfer by allowing small and mid-sized enterprises to "buy" expertise from universities, national labs, and research institutions to conduct studies, analyze the innovation potential of new technologies, etc. Congress should facilitate this by authorizing \$20 million for NIST to fund a pilot program that select states would operate with matching funds.